abhishek-kumar-code/Redfish_Public/Specification.md

 * Roles:
   - A Role is a defined set of Privileges.
 Therefore, two roles with the same privileges shall behave equivalently.
   - All users are assigned exactly one role.
-  - This specification defines a set of pre-defined roles, one of which shall be assigned to a user when a user is created.
+  - This specification defines a set of predefined roles, one of which shall be assigned to a user when a user is created.
-  - The pre-defined roles shall be created as follows:
+  - The predefined roles shall be created as follows:
     - Role Name  = "Administrator"
       - AssignedPrivileges = Login, ConfigureManager, ConfigureUsers, ConfigureComponents, ConfigureSelf
     - Role Name = "Operator"
       - AssignedPrivileges = Login, ConfigureComponents, ConfigureSelf
     - Role Name = "ReadOnly"
       - AssignedPrivileges = Login, ConfigureSelf
-  - Implementations shall support all of the pre-defined roles.
+  - Implementations shall support all of the predefined roles.
-  - The pre-defined Roles may include OEM privileges.
+  - The predefined Roles may include OEM privileges.
   - The privilege array defined for the predefined roles shall not be modifiable.
-  - A service may optionally support additional "Custom" roles, and may allow users to create such custom roles by: 1) posting to the Roles collection; or 2) an implementation may implement a predefined custom role; or 3) other mechanism outside the specification.
+  - A service may optionally support additional "Custom" roles, and may allow users to create such custom roles by: 1) posting to the Roles collection; or 2) an implementation may implement a i.e.,  custom role; or 3) other mechanism outside the specification.

 * Privileges:
-  - A privilege is a permission to perform an operation (e.g. Read, Write) within a defined management domain (e.g. Configuring Users).
+  - A privilege is a permission to perform an operation (e.g., Read, Write) within a defined management domain (e.g., Configuring Users).
   - The Redfish specification defines a set of "assigned privileges" in the AssignedPrivileges array in the Role resource.
   - An implementation may also include "OemPrivileges" which are then specified in an OemPrivileges array in the Role resource.
   - Privileges are mapped to resources using the privilege mapping annotations defined in the Privileges Redfish Schema file.